-The PM will establish regular 'stand-up' meetings, typically several times a week, at which each 'sprint' is reviewed and moved on the Project Wall from 'waiting' to 'current' to 'completed.'
-Each scheduled task will be discussed and any impediments to completing a 'sprint' will be noted by the PM and addressed with appropriate management.
-For instance, transition to production might have to occur during nonbusiness hours, and coordination with HR may be required to ensure the IAM data file is current.
+The PM will establish regular 'stand-up' meetings, typically several times a week, at which each 'sprint' is reviewed and tasks moved on the Project Wall from 'waiting' to 'current' to 'completed.'
+Each scheduled task will be discussed, and any impediments to completing a 'sprint' will be noted by the PM and addressed with appropriate management.
+For instance, transition to production might occur during non-business hours requiring coordination with multiple business units.
+The PM must ensure agreement, and appropriate resourcing, from involved parties.

-The PM will raise unresolved issues at the next steering committee.
+The PM will raise unresolved issues with the appropriate managers.